Buf plugin quickstart#

 Now the plugin uses option.GetStringSliceValue(request.Options(), forbiddenRPCSuffixesOptionKey)

-to check whether the option is specified by the users and use its list of values if so.
+to check whether the option is specified by the user, and uses its list of values if so.

 $ go install ./cmd/rpc-suffix